Rise of controversial transition bonds leads to call for industry standards

 “Sometimes we have to have the courage to do things like that if we want to be a leader,” he added.

-The Marfrig deal was even controversial inside BNP Paribas itself, with other bank officials admitting to being horrified that their institution was associated with such a deal, and suggestions that senior ESG bankers at the firm had been against the bank being involved.
+The Marfrig deal was even controversial inside BNP Paribas itself, with other bank officials admitting to being concerned that their institution was associated with such a deal, and suggestions that some at the firm had been against the bank being involved.

 The deal came with a second opinion on its ESG merits - from Vigeo Eiris - but that view was highly caveated.
 Similarly, the bond prospectus contained additional provisos.
 “There is currently no market consensus on what precise attributes are required for a particular project to be defined as ‘sustainable,’ and no assurance can be provided that the use of the net proceeds ... will satisfy,” the prospectus said.